Setting the Amazon Web Services Region for the Amazon SDK for Java 2.x - Amazon SDK for Java 2.x

 The Lambda container sets this environment variable.

-3. The SDK checks the Amazon shared configuration file and shared credentials file (usually located at ~/.aws/config and ~/.aws/credentials).
+4. The SDK checks the active profile in the Amazon shared config and credentials files.
 If the region property is present, the SDK uses it.

 • For greater security, you should disable the SDK from attempting to use version 1 of IMDS.
 You use the same setting to disable version 1 that are described in the Securely acquire IAM role credentials section.

-When developing Amazon applications, a common approach is to use the shared configuration file (described in Credential retrieval order) to set the Region for local development, and rely on the default region provider chain to determine the Region when the application runs on Amazon infrastructure.
+When developing Amazon applications, a common approach is to use the shared configuration file to set the Region for local development, and rely on the default region provider chain to determine the Region when the application runs on Amazon infrastructure.
 This greatly simplifies client creation and keeps your application portable.

-To see if a particular Amazon Web Services service is available in a Region, use the serviceMetadata and region method on the service client.
+To see if a particular Amazon Web Services service is available in a Region, use the static serviceMetadata method on a service client:

 DynamoDbClient.serviceMetadata().regions().forEach(System.out::println);